 He Didn’t Have to Be by Brad Paisley

-Brad Paisley knows how to pull out some pretty amazing guitar playing when it suits him, but He Didn’t Have To Be is a good example of him switching gear and doing smething a little more basic.
+Brad Paisley knows how to pull out some pretty amazing guitar playing when it suits him, but He Didn’t Have To Be is a good example of him switching gear and doing something a little more basic.
 The beauty of this song does lie in its simplicity, which is why it’s a great choice for novice players.

-The song comprises some very simple country chords and a true beginner strum pattern, nothing here that should be much of a challenge for anyone – enough to make it a fun one to learn early on and be ready for the next camping trip.
+The song comprises some very easy country chords, and a true beginner strumming pattern.
+There’s nothing here that should be much of a challenge for anyone, and that’s enough to make it a fun one to learn early on and have ready for the next camping trip.

 - Chords: G, C, D, Am, Em